open-life-science/policies-procedures-and-docs/payments/honorarium.md

 Currently, OLS may offer:
 - 250 USD for expert speakers in an OLS cohort;
 - 500 USD for mentoring in an OLS cohort;
-- 50 USD/hour, for facilitation in an OLS cohort;
+- 50 USD/hour for facilitation in an OLS cohort;

 Generally, OLS community members who have been asked to perform a paid task by OLS community organisers are paid at 50 USD/hour.

 Individuals who are offered an honorarium can choose to donate the honorarium back to OLS’s work or to a charity of their choice.
-They can also choose to ask OLS to pay for a training session/conference fee up to the value of the payment - this offer expires in a year after the submission of the honorarium payment form, if unused.
+They can also choose to ask OLS to pay for a training session/conference fee up to the value of the payment - this offer expires 12 month) after the submission of the honorarium payment form, if unused.

 All honoraria must be approved by a Director or staff member of OLS.